 — Isaiah 9:2

-*It is now 2011 and the Lord so graciously has fulfilled Isaiah 9:2 in my journey and it is light again.
+The Lord so graciously has fulfilled Isaiah 9:2 in my journey, and it is light again.
 He held my hand and walked me through it.
 Hallelujah!
 All glory to The Lord God Almighty.
-The only Wise God who was and is and is to come.
-He is The All Sufficient One and my Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace and Best Friend.
-I am So eternally grateful for His mercy (chesed - covenant love) that endures forever to those who fear Him and Him alone.
+The Only Wise God who was and is and is to come.
+He is The All-Sufficient One and my Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace, and Best Friend.
+I am So eternally grateful for His mercy (chesed—covenant love) that endures forever to those who fear Him and Him alone.

 “When it rains, look for rainbows.
 When it’s dark, look for stars.”